+'''

+nffactor(nf, y^2 - u)

+'''

-A last method is to use $nffactor(nf, y^2 + u)$ .
-Except that this won't work as is since the main variable of the polynomial to be factored must have higher priority than the number field variable.
+Except that this won't work for the same technical reason as above: the main variable of the polynomial to be factored must have higher priority than the number field variable.
 This won't be possible here since nf was defined using the variable x which has the highest possible priority.
 So we need to substitute variables around:

 '''

-nffactor(subst(nf,x,y), x^2 + subst(lift(u),x,y))
+nffactor(NF, x^2 - nfbasistoalg(NF, subst(lift(u),x,y)))

 '''